Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: Experiments

 \subsection{Analysis on weak labels}

-Recall that the main motivation of this paper is to reduce the labeling cost of AD tasks, we report the annotation time-consumption of the proposed two weak labels compared with pixel-level annotations.
+Recall that the main contribution of this work is to reduce the labeling cost in AD, we report the annotation time-consumption of the proposed two weak labels compared with pixel-level annotations.
+To clock the labeling time, the pixel labels, block labels, bounding boxes and the image tags of anomalies on a subset of MVTec-AD ($10$ defective images for each sub-category) are all manually annotated.
+Four master students majoring in computer vision completed the labeling task using the labeling tool proposed in this work.
+The average annotation times of four kinds of labels are illustrated in Fig. \ref{fig:label_time}, along with the corresponding AD performances (Image-AUROC, Pixel-AUROC, PRO and AP).
+As shown in Fig. \ref{fig:label_time}, one requires only around $0.5$ seconds to label a defective image.
+Besides, it takes around $5$ seconds and $17$ seconds to label bounding boxes and block-wise labels on an image, respectively.
+In contrast, the SOTA method \cite{zhang2022prototypical} based on pixel labels needs more than $32$ seconds for labeling one image, while yielding consistently lower accuracy.

-To obtain the labeling time, the pixel labels, block labels and the bounding boxes of anomaly regions on a subset of MVTec-AD ($10$ defective image for each sub-category) are all manually annotated.
-Four master students majoring in computer vision complete the labeling task using a self-developed labeling tool, as shown in Figure~\ref{fig:gui}.
-The annotators are asked to mimic the ground truth annotations shown in a sub-window of the GUI and the annotating time for each image is recorded.
+Recall that our block-labels are all converted from the pixel-labels based on two pre-defined parameters $\epsilon^{+}$ and $\epsilon^{-}$ (Eq.~\ref{equ:block_label}), we carry out an experiment to verify the model robustness on the fluctuation of these parameters.
+As the results shown in Table~\ref{tab:block}, the AD accuracies of WeakREST are generally stable when $\epsilon^{+}$ and $\epsilon^{-}$ changes significantly.

-The average annotation times of three kinds of labels are illustrated in Figure~\ref{fig:label_time}, along with the corresponding best AD performances (Pixel-AUROC, PRO, AP).
-According to the figure, one requires only around $5$ seconds for labeling bounding boxes and around $17$ seconds for generating block-wise labels, on one image.
-In contrast, the pixel-label consumes more than $32$ seconds for one image, while with consistently lower accuracy.
+It is inevitable to introduce noise during bounding-box annotation by hands.
+In this regard, we test the proposed algorithm with perturbed bounding boxes and report the results in Table~\ref{tab:perturbation}.
+It can be seen that even contaminated by the noise up to $\pm7$ pixels, which is around $15\%$ of the average size of the bounding-boxes, the performance drop is negligible: around $1\%$ on AP while less than $0.2\%$ for other metrics.